-About Westminster College
+About Westminster University

 Our purposes are to prepare students to lead lives of learning, accomplishment, and service and to help them develop skills and attributes critical for success in a diverse and interdependent world.
 We promote distinctive approaches to engaged learning that emphasize theory and practice in our academic and co-curricular programs.
 Grounded in a culture of creativity and innovation, we work to pursue excellence while promoting inclusiveness and respect for differences.

-Westminster College has played a pivotal role in the educational heritage of the intermountain area.
+Westminster University has played a pivotal role in the educational heritage of the intermountain area.
 Founded in 1875 as the Salt Lake Collegiate Institute, a preparatory school, Westminster first offered college classes in 1897 as Sheldon Jackson College.
 Named in honor of its primary benefactor, Sheldon Jackson, the college operated for many years on the Collegiate Institute campus in downtown Salt Lake City.